Associate of Applied Science (AAS)

 - Complete all requirements to total 90 applicable degree credits.

-- Maintain a minimum GPA of 2.0 or higher in: the cumulative MHCC grade point average; all courses being applied toward the certificate; and in the candidate’s major classes.
+- Maintain a minimum GPA of 2.0 or higher in: the cumulative MHCC grade point average; all courses being applied toward the degree; and in the candidate’s major classes.
 Some majors may have additional GPA requirements.

 - Satisfactorily earn 12 credit hours at MHCC.
 Non-traditional credit (College Level Examination Program, Experience-Based Credit, Challenge, etc.) does not satisfy this requirement.